 The problem \eqref{eq:primitive_full} is supplemented with the following boundary conditions

 where $\alpha\in \R$ is given and

-Actually, in our main results we consider a generalization of the system in \eqref{eq:primitive_full}, see \eqref{eq:primitive} in the main text.
+Actually, in our main results, we consider a generalization of the system in \eqref{eq:primitive_full}, see \eqref{eq:primitive} in the main text.
 Moreover, our arguments also cover the case where the boundary conditions \eqref{eq:boundary_conditions_intro} are replaced by periodic ones.
-We refer to Remark \ref{r:periodic_BC} for further comments.
+Further comments are given in Remark \ref{r:periodic_BC}.

-The aim of this paper is to show the \emph{global well--posedness} in the strong setting (both analytically and probabilistically) of the system \eqref{eq:primitive_full}--\eqref{eq:boundary_conditions_w}, see Theorems \ref{t:global_primitive_strong_strong} and \ref{t:continuous_dependence}.
-In such results the noise is understood in the It\^{o}--sense.
+The aim of this paper is to show the \emph{global well-posedness} in the strong setting (both analytically and probabilistically) of the system \eqref{eq:primitive_full}-\eqref{eq:boundary_conditions_w}, see Theorems \ref{t:global_primitive_strong_strong} and \ref{t:continuous_dependence}.
+In these results, the noise is understood in the It\^{o}-sense.
 In Section \ref{s:Stratonovich} we also discuss the case of Stratonovich noise.
-In stochastic fluid mechanics, and in particular for geophysical flows, the \emph{Stratonovich formulation} of the noise is relevant, and it is seen as a more realistic model compare than the It\^o one, see e.g.\ \cite{BiFla20, HL84,Franzke14,W_thesis,FlaPa21,DP22_two_scale,MR01,MR04}.
-From an analytic point of view, the Stratonovich noise is not more difficult than the It\^o one and, at least formally, one can covert the Stratonovich formulation in the It\^o one up to consider some additional corrective terms.
-We refer to Theorem \ref{t:global_Stratonovich} for the global well--posedness of \eqref{eq:primitive_full} in the strong setting with \emph{Stratonovich} noise is proved in Section \ref{s:Stratonovich}.
+In stochastic fluid mechanics, and in particular, for geophysical flows, the \emph{Stratonovich formulation} of the noise is relevant, and it is seen as a more realistic model compared to the It\^o one, see e.g.\ \cite{BiFla20,DP22_two_scale,FlaPa21,Franzke14,HL84,MR01,MR04,W_thesis}.
+From an analytic point of view, the Stratonovich noise is not more difficult than the It\^o one and, at least formally, one can convert the Stratonovich formulation into the It\^o one up to some additional corrective terms.
+The global well-posedness of \eqref{eq:primitive_full} in the strong setting with \emph{Stratonovich} noise is proved in Section \ref{s:Stratonovich}.